lsst-sqre/phalanx/docs/developers/deploy-from-a-branch.rst

 For example, many Deployments_ only read ConfigMap_ or Secret_ resources when Pods_ initially start up.
 To realize an update, you'll see to restart the Pods_ in Deployments_.

-To restart a Deployment_, find the Deployment_ resources in your service's Argo CD page, click on the three-vertical-dots icon, and select :guilabel:`Restart` from the menu.
+To restart a Deployment_, find the Deployment_ resources in your application's Argo CD page, click on the three-vertical-dots icon, and select :guilabel:`Restart` from the menu.
 New pods will appear while old pods will shut down.

 .. figure:: restart-deployment.png